harlow/go-micro-services/README.md

     $ make pb

-### Bootstrap the services
+### Run

-To make the demo as straigforward as possible; Docker is used to run all the services.
-In a production environment each of the services would be run (and scaled) independently.
+To make the demo as straigforward as possible; [Docker Compose](https://docs.docker.com/compose/) is used to run all the services at once (In a production environment each of the services would be run (and scaled) independently).

     $ make build
     $ make run